joshleejosh/jltwbots/uniparty/README.md

 * Delete uploaded PNGs.
 * Move SVGs to an archive directory.

-## uniparty.bot – Post PNGs to Twitter
+## imgposter – Post PNGs to Twitter

 * Pick a random PNG out of the directory.
 * Post it!